lake-wg/edhoc/draft-ietf-lake-edhoc.md

 Two EDHOC connection identifiers are called "equivalent" if and only if, by applying the conversion above, they both result in the same OSCORE Sender/Recipient ID.
 For example, the two EDHOC connection identifiers with CBOR encoding 0x0A (numeric) and 0x410A (byte-valued) are equivalent since they both result in the same OSCORE Sender/Recipient ID 0x0A.

 When EDHOC is used to establish an OSCORE security context, the connection identifiers C_I and C_R MUST NOT be equivalent.
-Furthermore, in case of multiple OSCORE security contexts with potentially different endpoints, to facilitate retrieval of the correct OSCORE security context, an endpoint SHOULD select an EDHOC connection identifier that when converted to OSCORE Recipient ID does not coincide with its other Recipient IDs.
+Furthermore, in case of multiple OSCORE security contexts with potentially different endpoints, to facilitate the retrieval of the correct OSCORE security context, an endpoint SHOULD select an EDHOC connection identifier that when converted to OSCORE Recipient ID does not coincide with its other Recipient IDs.

 ## Deriving the OSCORE Security Context {#oscore-ctx-derivation}